Top of the page

 You have erection problems if you can't get or keep an erection that is firm enough for you to have sex.
 Erection problems are also called erectile dysfunction or impotence.

 It's common to have erection problems every now and then.
 This is normal.
 These problems can occur at any age.
 But they are more common as you get older, when you are more likely to have other health problems.
 Treatment can help if you are older or younger.

 Erection problems may be caused by physical problems or mental health issues.
 Examples include injury to the nerves or loss of blood supply to the penis, side effects of some medicines, and some surgeries.
 Depression, stress, and anxiety can also cause the problem.

 Your doctor can find out if you have an erection problem by asking questions about your health and doing a physical examination.
 Your doctor will want to know how often the problem happens.
-The examination, lab tests, and sometimes mental health tests can help find out the cause of the problem.
+Lab tests, and sometimes mental health tests, can also help find out the cause of the problem.